Monday, 12 January 2026

 Stagecoach London 10301 (WLT 526) is seen in Chadwell Heath on route 86 heading towards Romford Station.

-Bus type seen: Alexander Dennis Enviro 400 MMC
+Bus type seen: Alexander Dennis Enviro 400 MMC (diesel bus)

 Photo taken during: October 2021

 At the time during Autumn 2022, routes 199 (Canada Water to Bellingham, Catford Bus Garage) and 86 were both being announced for their tender award.
 Those two routes of course Stagecoach retained.
 The award did specify new electric buses, but at the time it was unconfirmed - later found out to be Wrightbus Streetdeck Electroliners.
-This would be at the time their first batch of Electroliners, usually Stagecoach go for Alexander Dennis so it does bring a change of bus model.
-However, they have ordered from Wrightbus before in 2014 with this being the Wrightbus Eclipse Gemini 3 for route 53.
+This would be at the time their first batch of Electroliners, usually Stagecoach go for Alexander Dennis, so it does bring a change of bus model.
+However, they have ordered from Wrightbus before in 2014, with this being the Wrightbus Eclipse Gemini 3 for route 53.
 The Electroliners for routes 199 and 86 would be ordered as part of one big batch, these being fleet coded (82001-82048).
 Route 86 would take the later batch (82015-82048), the earlier batch (82001-82014) would be for route 199 meanwhile.

 The buses for route 86 were supposed to enter service during July 2023.
 Unsurprisingly, this batch for the route faced a massive delay due to Romford (NS) garage, doing electrification and infrastructure works, as it was the first time electric buses were being introduced to that garage, this being new technology after all.
 Many months passed by and two entered service during January 2024.
 By June 2024, the route converted fully to electrics, it was a very, very, slow process as the buses arrived in Summer 2023 and were stored at Lea Interchange (LI) garage.
 Having said that, the route has since received a partial allocation at Lea Interchange (LI) to accommodate them all (as of 2024).